Rhenia Island, Mykonos – A Hidden Paradise

 With about 42 km of coastline, you have plenty of opportunities to explore crystal-clear waters and sandy shores.
 The four most popular beaches are Ambelia, Lia, Stena, and Glyfada, which are protected by a couple of coves.
 But, do feel free to wander some more and see what you can find in more remote locations.

 The best way to reach the island is by boat, alone or with groups of other people via organised Rhenia boat tours.
 You may even arrange for a private helicopter ride or yacht cruise.
-Most of these tours offer drinks and meals onboard, as well as snorkeling and diving adventures upon request.
+Most of these tours offer drinks and meals onboard, as well as snorkeling, diving adventures, and water sports upon request.

 After enjoying the warm Mediterranean sky, you could view the ruins of the ancient Christian churches and the Greek temples, as well as warriors’ burial stones from thousands of years ago.
 But, it is not only archaeological sites worth exploring in Rhenia.
 You may even admire scenic 20th-century chapels that offer pristine views of the sea and the rest of the Cyclades.